-Appendix 4 Eligible Securities Markets
+Eligible Securities Markets

-The Company may deal through securities markets established in the UK or EEA states on which transferable securities admitted to official listing in these states are dealt in or traded.
+The Company may deal through securities markets established in the UK or in EEA/EU states on which transferable securities admitted to official listing in these states are dealt in or traded.
 In addition, up to 20% in value of the Company may be invested in transferable securities which are not approved securities.